BANKEX/plasma_client/README.md

 4. Unlock metamask (with your login\password)

-5. Check that you have ETH on this network (we will provide it for you)
+4. Check that you have ETH on this network in Metamask plugin
+   - If your need test Ethers: please follow the rules on the page https://www.rinkeby.io/#faucet

 6. Click “Add ETH” button of website